maisam2004/dental_clinic/dentalhealthyclinic/README2.md

 - Confirm your password and account again if prompted.
 - Select Mail for the app type.
 - Choose Other (Custom name) for the device type.
-- Use any custom name, like "Django" or "fungifantasy"
+- Use any custom name, like "Django"
 - You'll receive a 16-character password (API key).
 - Save this securely, as it can't be accessed later!
   - EMAIL_HOST_PASS = user's 16-character API key